masdikaid/backend-antar-jemput-bank-service-golang-rakamin/readme.md

 An App named Antar-Jemput BRI Link that can help you more fun in live

 # How To Use
-this is the simple ways how to use building App :
+this is the simple ways how to use the App building App :

 ```go buid -o ./app cmd/main.go```